THANNAGA/Reset-Networks/README.md

 The general form of a Reset network is shown in the figure above.
 It has an arbitrary depth of levels, each consisting of several networks operating in parallel on the same input.

-Reset networks include in particular the following family of depth 2, where level 1 is obtained by reshaping and concatenating the outputs of nxn parallel networks into a single map, called "grid" hereafter, which then serves as input for a final network:
+Reset networks include in particular the following family of depth 2, where level 1 is obtained by reshaping and concatenating the outputs of nxn parallel networks into a single map, called "grid" hereafter, which then serves as input for a final network.

 ![reset_networks_2](https://user-images.githubusercontent.com/13241166/140658409-e557f449-8af9-46a2-a405-6c62fc45687d.png)